DaveParillo/cisc192-reader/src/chapter5/review-2.rst

       .. tb-parsons::
          :name: mucp_6_5

-         Now let's generalize the repeatHello function so that it repeats a given string three times.
+         Now let's generalize the repeat_hello function so that it repeats a given string three times.
-         Let's write the code for the repeatString function, which takes input as a parameter and uses a while loop to print out the string three times.
+         Let's write the code for the repeat_string function, which takes input as a parameter and uses a while loop to print out the string three times.

          .. code-block:: cpp

             {{group}}
-            void repeatString (string input) {
+            void repeat_string (string input) {
             {{endgroup}}
             {{distractor}}
             {{group}}
-            void repeatString () {
+            void repeat_string () {
             {{endgroup}}
             {{group}}
                int n = 0;